UncleCShark/Cmaketopia/Docs/CommandLine.md

 - if it's applicable set any environment variables required by your toolset;
 - enter commands for a building (compile, archive, link)

 For Windows users.
-Very often for Mingw64 compiler setting Path variable is enough.
-Although using shortcut [Mingw64-shell](#mingw64-shell) is **preferable**.
+Although using shortcut [Mingw64-shell](#mingw64-shell) is **preferable** very often for Mingw64 compiler setting Path variable is enough to make the compiler work.
 To set variable write in command line:
     **set PATH=\<directory where your Mingw64 compiler is>;%PATH%**;

 ## Building binaries